tiffany352/MiniBlocks/README.md

 `/miniblocks reload` can be used to safely reload the config while the server is running.
 By default requires operator permissions, this can be changed using the `miniblocks.manage` permission.

+Other Vanilla Tweaks data packs may be added alongside this plugin.
+To install them on Spigot/Paper, put them in `world/datapacks`.
+This folder is global for all worlds/dimensions on your server.

 ## Credits